zxeenu/heavy-telegram-bot/README.md

 You should now be able to interact with the bot via Telegram.

+## Architecture Decisions

+- **Event Choreography over Orchestration** - Services react to events independently
+- **Saga Pattern** - Distributed workflow without central coordinator
+- **Interest Accumulation** - An approach to handling concurrent requests

+### Interest Accumulation

+When multiple users request the same media file, we track their interest via a shared Redis key (based on content hash or normalized URL).
+Once the download completes, all interested parties are notified.
+This prevents duplicate downloads and reduces resource use.

 ## Infrastructure Services

 Infrastructure is managed via Docker Compose in: